linux-surface/kernel/Documentation/dev-tools/kcov.rst

 KCOV relies on compiler instrumentation and requires GCC 6.1.0 or later or any Clang version supported by the kernel.

-Collecting comparison operands is only supported with Clang.
+Collecting comparison operands is supported with GCC 8+ or with Clang.

 To enable KCOV, configure the kernel with::